Modi the person "through which" Balakot information went to | Law-Order

-Congress leader Rahul Gandhion Monday accused Prime Minister Narendra Modi is the ''personthrough which'' prior information on India's air strikes inBalakot in Pakistan in 2019 was made available to Republic TVeditor-in-chief Arnab Goswami.
+Congress leader Rahul Gandhion Monday alleged Prime Minister Narendra Modi is the ''personthrough which'' prior information on India's air strikes inBalakot in Pakistan in 2019 was made available to Republic TVeditor-in-chief Arnab Goswami.

 The Congress MP, however, did not provide evidence toback up his claim.
 The Prime Minister's Office (PMO) also didnot immediately respond to the unfounded claim.